Early evening. A pyramid-shaped light in the west as darkness falls. What is it?

 This is the zodiacal light.

-I have never seen this eerie light or the Northern Lights and both are on my list.
+I have still never seen this eerie light or the Northern Lights and both are on my list.

 According to earthsky.org, this zodiacal light is caused by sunlight reflecting off interplanetary dust particles that orbit the sun within the inner solar system.
 In the mid-northern latitudes, we might see the light because the ecliptic (the approximate plane of the solar system) is nearly perpendicular to the horizon on March/April evenings.